The Longest Road to a Promise Kept — Modern Paraphrase | fresh.bible

 Then Rebekah and her attendants climbed onto the camels and followed the servant.
 The journey home began.

-Meanwhile, had been living in the Negev.
-One evening, he went out to the field to think and pray.
+Meanwhile, had been living in the .
+One evening, he went out to the field to meditate.
 He looked up — and in the distance, he saw camels coming.

-At the same moment, Rebekah looked up and saw .
+At the same moment, looked up and saw Isaac.
 She got down from her camel:

 "Rebekah asked the servant, 'Who is that man walking through the field toward us?'
 The servant said, 'That is my master.'
 So she took her veil and covered herself."

-The servant told everything that had happened — the prayer, the well, Rebekah's generosity, the family's blessing, all of it.
+The servant told Isaac everything that had happened — the , the well, Rebekah's generosity, the family's blessing, all of it.

-And then the text gives us one of the most quietly beautiful lines in all of : brought Rebekah into tent, and she became his wife, and he loved her.
-And was comforted after his mother's death.
+And then the text gives us a sentence that carries everything in it: Isaac brought Rebekah into tent, and she became his wife, and he loved her.
+And Isaac was comforted after his mother's .